slytomcat/pingpong/README.md

      ab -k -c 30 -n 100000 "http://<host:port>/ping"

-Docker image is available at: https://hub.docker.com/repository/docker/slytomcat/pingpong
+Docker image is available at: https://hub.docker.com/repository/docker/slytomcat/pingpong or in packages of this repo.

 Docker container can be started by following command: